A Randomised Clinical Trial of a Digital Self-management Package for People With Interstitial Lung Disease

 No Intervention: Standard Care Group

-In the control arm, participants will receive standard care and a reduced capability version of the RE-BUILD app to be used for data-capture only.
+In the control arm, participants will receive standard care and a reduced capability version of the REBUILD app to be used for data-capture only.
 They will also receive phone/Zoom calls at the same frequency during the 12-week intervention period, but no health advice will be given.
-After 26 weeks, participants in this group will receive access to the fully functional RE-BUILD app.
+After 26 weeks, participants in this group will receive access to the fully functional REBUILD app, however they will not receive the self-management content or the support phone calls provided to the intervention group.

 What is the study measuring?